Variety of Grains and Beans

 Canned Veggies/Fruits

-Canned fruits and vegetables are definitely a food source that you should stockpile.
+Canned fruits and vegetables are a food source that you should stockpile.
 Not only do they stack and store well, but they also contain a wealth of nutrients.
+Regarding fruits, we especially like peaches, apricots, apples and applesauce, and all varieties of berries.

-Just like canned beans, if you put them in a cool, dry area, they’ll last much longer than the expiration date that is provided on the can.
+Just like canned beans, if you put them in a cool, dry area, they’ll last much longer than the expiration date provided on the can.

 Canned Meat

-If you’re a big meat-eater, you’ll want to make sure you have a healthy supply of canned meats during an emergency situation.
+If you’re a big meat-eater, you’ll want to ensure a healthy supply of canned meats during an emergency.

 Pickled Goods/Preserved foods

-Pickled food that has been preserved in a jar has a much longer shelf life due to the vinegar, acids and other preserving agents.
-You can preserve your fruits, veggies, eggs, delicious jams, zesty and spicy salsas.
+Pickled food preserved in a jar has a much longer shelf life due to the vinegar, acids, and other preserving agents.
+You can preserve your fruits, veggies, eggs, delicious jams, jellies, and zesty and spicy salsas.
 It even tastes better than canned foods you pick up at the store.

 Honey

-Honey is a great substitute for sugar and has an even longer shelf life than you do.
-Plus, it tastes so good on a number of foods, including your breakfast oatmeal, tea, or on a slice of bread.
-Try it with peanut butter, delicious.
+Honey is a great sugar substitute and has an even longer shelf life than you do.
+Plus, it tastes so good with a number of foods, including your breakfast oatmeal, tea, or a slice of bread.
+Try it with peanut butter; it’s delicious.

-Just remember to store it in quart mason jars so if it crystallizes you can set it in the sun to soften.
-A quart is easier to soften than a 5-gallon bucket of honey, just giving you the heads up.
+Just remember to store it in quart mason jars in case it crystallizes, you can set it in the sun to soften.
+A quart is easier to soften than a 5-gallon bucket of honey, so I’m just giving you the heads-up.

 Sugar/Salt